Back To Some Basics In African America

-It is 2016 and in the contested racial relationship between black and white Americans there are three basics for blacks that need to be clearly reestablished in the 21st century.
+It is 2016 and in the contested racial relationship between black and white Americans, there are three basics for blacks that need to be reestablished in the 21st century.

-1. America is not in a post civil rights era
+- America is not in a post-civil rights era

-2. We still allow white American intelligence enough platforms to define race relations without adequate critique or challenge.
+2. We still allow white Americans intelligent enough platforms to define race relations without adequate critique or challenge.

-3. Black America still lacks unity in direction, ideas and planning and when to affirm rather than celebrate progress
+- Black America still lacks unity in direction ideas and planning and when to celebrate progress

-Finally as black America fights for equity in all aspects of American life, I notice that we still measure most accomplishments in what feels like premature celebrations.
-The first this, the first that as shut out or segregated societal, business and political barriers are broken by black men and women young and old are important parts of our journey.
-I would feel more comfortable without loosing any luster of our many accomplishment if we unified to affirm these accomplishments instead and keep our eyes on the prize.
+Finally, as black America competes for equity in all aspects of American life, I notice that we still measure most accomplishments in what feels like premature celebrations.
+The first this, the first that as shut out or segregated societal, business, and political barriers are broken by black men and women young and old are important parts of our journey.
+I would feel more comfortable without losing any luster of accomplishment if we unified to affirm these accomplishments instead and keep our eyes on the prize.
+Published in March 2016